 —Dr. Elena Rossi, Lead Mission Designer, European Space Agency

-BQP’s Trajectory Optimization Solution Experience unified design with native STK/GMAT integration, uncertainty-aware optimization, and global solution discovery.
+BQP’s Trajectory Optimization solution offers a unified design experience with native STK/GMAT integration, uncertainty-aware optimization, and global solution discovery helping teams achieve the most efficient and resilient trajectories for every mission.